-The water pumps on your boat are controlled by the two switches marked fresh water and lake water and are located on the master electrical panel in the hallway.
+The water pumps on your boat are controlled by the two switches marked fresh water and lake water and are located on the master electrical panel at the helm station or on in the aft stateroom.
 Your houseboat is equipped so that all water and sewage on board is collected in holding tanks on either side of the vessel.
-The starboard tank collects both black and gray water from one bathroom and the port tank collects black and gray water from the other bathroom as well as the galley sink.
+The starboard tank collects both black and gray water from the starboard bathroom and the port tank collects black and gray water from the port bathroom as well as the galley sink.